 x = 2

-Hence it could be stated without doubt that use of simple equations are applicable everywhere and not just restricted to classrooms.
+Hence it could be stated without doubt that the use of simple equations are applicable everywhere and not just restricted to classrooms.
 To learn the concept in a much detailed manner, one has to do some practice questions and answers using the exercises provided here- NCERT solutions for simple equations.

 Practise This Question